-Michael examines the effects of economic shocks and tax policy on social outcomes for children and families.
-He has also studied the economic effects of incarceration and child poverty.
-Michael’s work has been covered by the Huffington Post, ThinkProgress, The Daily Caller, and The Financial Times.
+Michael examines the effect tax policy has on social outcomes, as well as the economics of poverty and child maltreatment.
+Michael’s work has been covered by the New York Times, the Huffington Post, ThinkProgress, the Daily Caller, and the Fiscal Times.

 - McLaughlin, M. (2018).
 The Relationship between Cigarette Taxes and Child Maltreatment.
 Child Abuse & Neglect, 79, 339-349.

 - McLaughlin, M. (2017).
 Less Money, More Problems: How Changes in Families’ Disposable Income Affect Child Maltreatment.
 Child Abuse & Neglect, 67, 315-321.

 - McLaughlin, M., & Jonson-Reid, M. (2017).
 The Relationship between Child Welfare Financing, Screening, and Substantiation.
 Children and Youth Services Review, 82, 407-412.

 - McLaughlin, M., & Rank, M. (2018).
 Estimating the Economic Cost of Childhood Poverty in the United States.
 Social Work Research.

 - McLaughlin, M., Pettus-Davis, C., Brown, D., Veeh, C., & Renn, T. (2017).
 The Economic Burden of Incarceration in the U.S. St. Louis, MO: Institute for Advancing Justice Research and Innovation.